Efrat-Taig/ControlNet-ColorGrid/README.md

 #### Start Training
 - Use the provided script in [this example](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet.py) to initiate model training.
 - Ensure to configure the pipeline with Bria’s preferred foundation models.

-#### Contact and Support
-For issues, contact Bria at [Bria.ai support](mailto:support@bria.ai) or join the Discord community for troubleshooting and discussions.